 Programs begin every Monday, and volunteers are required to arrive the day prior, for orientation before the project.
 Your accommodation on the Sunday is included in the program fees.

 A free airport pickup is included when arriving to Siem Reap International Airport (REP).
-You must arrive between 06:00 – 16:00 on Saturday or Sunday.
+You must arrive between 06:00 – 16:00 on Sunday.

 If arriving outside the pickup times on Sunday, you can book a private transfer for US$50.

 If arriving on Saturday or during the week, we charge US$50 for any extra night’s accommodation before your program, and another US$50 fee for a private transfer.